Transferring Bees From Nuc To Hive

 Ideal Temperature For Nuc To Hive Transportation

-The ideal temperature for nuc to hive transportation is 34°C to 36°C. Bees try to maintain this range of temperature inside the hive.
+The ideal temperature for nuc to hive transportation is 34°C to 36°C or 93°F to 97°F. Bees try to maintain this range of temperature inside the hive.
 So, you should maintain this temperature during the nuc to hive transportation.

 In low temperatures, your brood bees and queen can die.
 As a result, you will lose your entire colony before they start growing up.

-During spring, the right time to move your bees from the nuc into a beehive is when the bees start bringing flower pollen.
+In spring, the right time to move your bees from the nuc to a beehive is when the bees start bringing in flower pollen

 Remember to consider the situations when you shouldn’t open your hive.
 These can include the following.